openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/natgasdaq.md

 | NaturalGasDAC | SE\_Solvent\_DAC | SE | co2\_sink | true | 0.001810482 | 0.179237753 | 0.125 | 3.047059187 | 973000 | 430000 | 65.42 | 1.0 | 1.0 | system/availability.csv | SE\_Solvent\_DAC |

 ### Multiple Natural Gas DAC assets in different zones

+This example shows three natural gas DAC assets located in the SE, MIDAT, and NE regions.
+A `RampingLimitConstraint` constraint is applied to the CO₂ edge with a ramping limit of 1.0.
+The asset has an availability time series loaded from a CSV file.

 **JSON Format:**